Would you vote “yes” or “no” for independence? Allowing recruiters to run their own P+L desk?

 All too often, I meet recruiters who are frustrated by the limitations put on them.
-I understand that for commercial reasons, there has to be a defined area you partition per consultant, for example: Qualified finance into industry in Manchester at 30-60k basic.
+I understand that for commercial reasons, there has to be a defined area you partition per consultant, for example, Qualified finance into the industry in Manchester at 30-60k basic.
 I get that bit.

-I am representing a candidate at the moment who is a fearless, credible, agile headhunter- capable of identifying, calling and winning over really hard to find people.
-Yet they are so frustrated that they are not allowed to know the clients charge out rate- they are targeted on number of deals, not the value.
-And guess what, I will place them into an environment where they will be treated like a grown up and be in charge of their own desk.
+I am representing a candidate at the moment who is a fearless, credible, agile headhunter- capable of identifying, calling, and winning over really hard to find people.
+Yet they are so frustrated that they are not allowed to know the clients’ charge out rate- they are targeted on the number of deals, not the value.
+And guess what, I will place them into an environment where they will be treated like a grown-up and be in charge of their own desk.
 Company 1’s loss and my client’s gain.

-So my suggestion: all recruitment consultants should run their desk with full view of their own P+L.
+So my suggestion: all recruitment consultants should run their desks with a full view of their own P+L.